yezero/sandstorm/docs/using/security-practices.md

 **The Powerbox**

-Sandstorm uses capability-based security at every level of the platform.
+Thurly uses capability-based security at every level of the platform.
 All intra-system communications are performed using [Cap'n Proto](https://capnproto.org), a capability-based transport network protocol.
-Sandstorm capabilities are literally Cap'n Proto capabilities in implementation.
+Thurly capabilities are literally Cap'n Proto capabilities in implementation.

 At the user interface level, the user interacts with capabilities